Government Versus Conventional Mortgage Guidelines

 Types Of Government-Backed Mortgages

+There are three types of government loans.
+There’s FHA, VA, & USDA.
 Conventional loans are often called conforming loans.
 This is because conventional loans need to conform to Fannie Mae and/or Freddie Mac Mortgage Guidelines.
-In this blog, we will explain, discuss, and cover the differences between government-backed versus conventional loans.
+In this blog, we will explain, discuss, and cover the differences between government versus conventional mortgage loans.
 We will also cover the pros and cons of government versus conventional mortgage loans and their agency guidelines.

 Advantages Of Government-Backed Loans